I'm Never Having Children—Why Does That Make You So Upset?

-I don’t remember when I first realized that I didn’t want to have kids.
+I don’t remember when I first realised that I didn’t want to have kids.
 But I do remember the first time I articulated that sentiment to my mother.
-I was 18 and we were in a grocery store parking lot.
-How we got on the topic I don’t know anymore; could have been the baby-food aisle or a toddler in the checkout lane.
-But I vividly remember the emotions I perceived coming off my mom in waves: surprise with an undercurrent of sadness and an overtone of what did I do as a parent to make you feel this way?
+I was 18 and we were in a supermarket carpark.
+How we got on the topic I don’t know anymore; could have been the baby-food aisle or a toddler in the checkout aisle.
+But I vividly remember the emotions I perceived coming off my mother in waves: surprise with an undercurrent of sadness and an overtone of what did I do as a parent to make you feel this way?

 Advertisement